Disappearance of Natalee Holloway: Continued search, rearrests and releases

 On September 3, the four detained suspects were released by a judge despite the attempts of the prosecution to keep them in custody.
 The suspects were released on the condition that they remain available to police.
-On September 14, all restrictions on them were removed by the Combined Appeals Court of the Netherlands Antilles and Aruba.
+On September 14, all restrictions on the suspects were removed by the Combined Appeals Court of the Netherlands Antilles and Aruba.

-In the months following his release, Van der Sloot gave several interviews that explained his version of events.
+In the months following his release, van der Sloot gave several interviews that explained his version of events.
 The most notable interview was broadcast on Fox News over three nights in March 2006.
-During the interview, Van der Sloot indicated that Holloway wanted to have sex with him, but he did not because he didn't have a condom.
+During the interview, van der Sloot indicated that Holloway wanted to have sex with him, but he did not because he did not have a condom.
 He stated that Holloway wanted them to stay on the beach, but that he had to go to school in the morning.
-According to Van der Sloot, he was picked up by Satish Kalpoe at about 3:00 am and left Holloway sitting on the beach.
-In August 2005, David Kock, Kalpoe's attorney, stated that his client had gone to sleep, and had not returned to drive Van der Sloot home.
+According to van der Sloot, he was picked up by Satish at about 3:00 a.m. and left Holloway sitting on the beach.
+In August 2005, David Kock, Satish's attorney, stated that his client had gone to sleep and had not returned to drive van der Sloot home.
 Van der Sloot stated that he was somewhat ashamed to have left a young woman alone on the beach, albeit by her own request, and related that he was not truthful at first because he was convinced that Holloway would soon turn up.

 In January 2006, the FBI and Aruban authorities interviewed—or in some cases, re-interviewed—several of Holloway's classmates in Alabama.
-On January 17, Aruban police searched for Holloway's body in sand dunes on the northwest coast of Aruba, as well as areas close by the Marriott beach.
+On January 17, Aruban police searched for Holloway's body in sand dunes on the northwest coast of Aruba, as well as areas close by the Marriott Hotel beach.
 Additional searches took place in March and April 2006, without result.

-Shortly before leaving the case, Dompig gave an interview to CBS in which he stated that he believed Holloway was not murdered but probably died from alcohol and/or drug poisoning, and that someone later hid her body.
-Dompig also stated that Aruba had spent about $3 million on the investigation, which was about 40% of the police operational budget.
+Shortly before leaving the case, Dompig gave an interview to CBS News in which he stated that he believed Holloway was not murdered but probably died from alcohol and/or drug poisoning, and that someone later hid her body.
+He also stated that Aruba had spent about $3 million on the investigation, which was about 40% of the police operational budget.
 Dompig indicated that there was evidence that pointed to possession (though not necessarily use) of illicit drugs by Holloway.
-Members of Holloway's family have denied that she used drugs.
+Members of Holloway's family denied that she used drugs.

-On April 11, 2006, Dave Holloway published a book—co-authored with R. Stephanie Good and Larry Garrison—called Aruba: The Tragic Untold Story of Natalee Holloway and Corruption in Paradise, that recounted the search for his daughter.
+On April 11, 2006, Holloway's father published a book—co-authored with R. Stephanie Good and Larry Garrison—called Aruba: The Tragic Untold Story of Natalee Holloway and Corruption in Paradise, that recounted the search for his daughter.